 Institute for National Anti-Doping Organisations - iNADO

-Immediately after the iNADO was established in 2012, the Doping Authority joined this umbrella organisation.
-In 2013, iNADO continued to extend its role as the knowledge institute and the representative of the National Anti-Doping Organisations affiliated with it.
-The Doping Authority has made a range of contributions to the work done by iNADO.
-We attended the iNADO meeting in Cape Town prior to the World Conference on Doping in Sport.
+Immediately after the iNADO was established, the Doping Authority joined this umbrella organisation.
+In 2014, iNADO continued to extend its role as the knowledge institute and the representative of the National Anti-Doping Organisations affiliated with it.
+The Doping Authority has made a range of contributions to the work done by iNADO, and attended the iNADO meeting in Lausanne before the WADA – ADO Symposium.